TamesB/todo-app/README.md

 # Introduction
 A web application to create multiple ToDo lists, keeping track of your ToDo's and completing them.
-Accessible on every device with your personal account.
+Accessible on every device with your personal account, no downloads.
-Backend: Django REST
-Frontend: React Hooks, Redux, and Semantic UI

 ## [Live Demo](http://todoboon.herokuapp.com/)